-- Prophylaxis Cleaning (Basic Cleaning) – A prophylaxis, or basic cleaning is otherwise known as a healthy mouth cleaning, and is the removal of dental plaque.
-During your prophylaxis, Dr. Lepore and his team will do a thorough examination of your teeth and gums.
+- Prophylaxis Cleaning (Basic Cleaning) – A prophylaxis or basic cleaning is otherwise known as a healthy mouth cleaning and is the removal of dental plaque.
+During your prophylaxis, Drs.
+Lepore and Dougherty, alongside their team, will do a thorough examination of your teeth and gums

 - Periodontal SRP Therapy (Periodontal Therapy Cleaning) – SRP is the removal of harmful dental plaque and tartar from the surfaces of the roots.

-- Periodontal Maintenance (Maintenance for Perio Patients) – Type of dental cleaning following periodontal therapy that includes the removal of plaque and calculus from above and below the gumline.
-The difference between periodontal maintenance and a prophylaxis, is periodontal maintenance treats active gum disease, whereas a prophy is preventive.
+- Periodontal Maintenance (Maintenance for Perio Patients) – A type of dental cleaning following periodontal therapy that includes the removal of plaque and calculus from above and below the gum line.
+The difference between periodontal maintenance and a prophylaxis is periodontal maintenance treats active gum disease, whereas a prophy is preventive

-PerioProtect: Custom trays are fabricated to correspond to your individualized pocket probing depths, and may be recommended for those who have chronic gingivitis, those undergoing periodontal maintenance, or those with periodontal disease.
+PerioProtect: Custom trays are fabricated to correspond to your individualized pocket probing depths and may be recommended for those with chronic gingivitis, periodontal disease, or undergoing periodontal maintenance.

 The only way to treat gum disease and stop your gums from bleeding is by seeking professional treatment.
-Call us today to schedule your dental cleaning.
+Call us today at (727) 608-4690 to schedule your dental cleaning.